layton20/github-actions-ci-sandbox/README.md

-# ASP.NET Core CI/CD Practice
+# ASP.NET Core CI/CD Practice + MS Service Bus

 This is a simple ASP.NET Core web app I created to learn and practice CI/CD using GitHub Actions.